Declutter Your Home Before Downsizing

 What do I do with leftover items?

-Plan ahead by booking a donation pickup or drop-off.
+Plan by booking a donation pickup or drop-off.
 Many local charities and thrift stores will gladly accept unsold goods.

 Ready to Move From Garage Sale to For Sale?